lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 - The action was granted by an equipment the minion does not have anymore
 - The acting minion has changed controller

-In those, the action has no effect (it is still considered successful).
+In those cases, the action has no effect (it is still considered successful).

 If the action is blocked, then any card played to perform the action is burned and the block is resolved with these two simultaneous consequences: the blocking minion is locked and enters combat with the acting minion (see [Combat](#combat)).